 If that’s the case then why has the myth of superwoman and the craziness of perfect overridden who we really are?
 Have we allowed this?
-Did we get sucked into a narrative that caused us to deny the truth of who we are or where we are in life?
-Have we denied the fragmentation of our lives so much that we’ve limped through in an effort to be who others needed us to be?
-Have we, in fact, denied ourselves?
+What has caused us to deny the truth of who we are or where we are in life?
+Have we limped through in an effort to be who others needed us to be?
+Maybe we have denied the fragmentation of our lives so much that we’ve in fact, denied ourselves?
 Aren’t we all broken in some way, shape or form?
 I know I’ve lived through brokenness.
 Through broken dreams, broken heart, and pain that has run deep at times.

-I was talking to someone the other day about the book, which by the way is called, ‘You are More’ and I said that I feel like it’s going to be another opportunity for people to EXHALE.
-I, on the other hand, will be holding my breath until I hear from some of you who read it :).
+I was talking to someone the other day about the book, and I said that I feel like it’s going to be another opportunity for people to EXHALE.
+I, on the other hand, will be holding my breath until I hear from some of you who read it 🙂

-Let’s put on our pom poms and cheer each other on one step at a time and accept that it’s okay not to be okay.
+Let’s put on our pom poms and cheer each other on.
+Even if we take one step at a time and accept that it’s okay not to be okay.